zkutalik/ssimp_software/doc/manual.md

 ## How to cite SSimp
 [//]: ----------

-**Rüeger, S., McDaid, A., Kutalik, Z. (20178).** *Evaluation and application of summary statistic imputation to discover new height-associated loci* PLOS Genetics. https://doi.org/10.1371/journal.pgen.1007371
+**R??eger, S., McDaid, A., Kutalik, Z. (20178).** *Evaluation and application of summary statistic imputation to discover new height-associated loci* PLOS Genetics. https://doi.org/10.1371/journal.pgen.1007371

 ## References
 [//]: -------